NielsenG62/Board-Game-Reviews/README.md

 - _Many small improvements to the RAKE method or the output of results need to be made.
 I suspect this work will never be perfected alone and with my skillset._
 - _Live site needs updating to github pages_
-- _There's a world where I change the word cloud into a Python script with Myplotlib and Seaborn for easy data visualization.
+- _There's a world where I change the word cloud into a Python script with Matplotlib and Seaborn for easy data visualization.
 Not a high priority._

 ## License